pramod13071626/CICD/README.md

-CI/CD Pipeline for a Python App using Docker and GitHub Actions
+CI/CD Pipeline for a Python App using Docker and GitHub Actions.